unidoc/unipdf-examples/templates/README.md

 - [Sample Trade Confirmation Document](trade-confirmation): showcases the usage of creator templates by creating a sample trade confirmation document.
 - [Sample Receipt Document](receipt): showcases the usage of creator templates by creating a receipt document.
 - [Sample Concert Ticket](concert-ticket): showcases the usage of creator templates by creating a sample concert ticket.
+- [Sample Medical Bill Document](medical-bill): showcases the usage of creator templates by creating a sample medical bill document.